Contributing Gear Writer

 Cons: Removable frame could cause discomfort for smaller wearers, Limited inner pockets, Not water-resistant

 If you need a travel backpack for hiking, camping, or general outdoor trips, Outdoor Vitals builds an ultralight entry along subtle lines.
 However — the KotaUL 45 is a hiking-forward pack.
 Inner pockets don’t aspire to the typical segmentation aimed at digital nomads or photographers.
-And one tester found the laptop pocket positioning created pressure against the aluminum frame and his back.
+One tester found the laptop pocket positioning created pressure against the aluminum frame and his back.

 The KotaUL is very lightweight for how big it is.
-The shoulder straps and removable hip belt were responsive to adjustment.
+The shoulder straps and removable hip belts were responsive to adjustment.
 The pack is easy to cinch down tight, which we liked when traveling with varied, awkward kits.
 Lightweight zippers and mesh everywhere initially concerned us, but proved durable in the field.
 The coffin design lays open readily for loading.
 Once we packed it, two sets of two-way zippers gave quick access to any area inside.
 And the ingenious interior compression is easier to use than we expected.
-The compression is great for transitioning from your full-load at the airport to a sleeker daypack option on a hike.
+The compression is great for transitioning from your full load at the airport to a sleeker daypack option on a hike.

 The inner mesh side pockets are so long that they’re only well-suited to hiking poles, tripods, or similar.
 Bottle pockets became tight in all dimensions when we loaded down the pack.
 And finally, our short-statured tester found the laptop pocket was only comfortable with the frame out.
-Which brings us to the main stumbling block in our KotaUL testing: the frame.
+This brings us to the main stumbling block in our KotaUL testing: the frame.
 For our shorter tester (5’7”), hiking with the frame installed and a laptop packed caused back discomfort.
 Removing the laptop eased the effect, but not fully.
 Removing the frame solved the problem.
-Our taller tester (5’11”) reported that with the frame and laptop, there was some pressure but not discomfort.
+Our taller tester (5’11”) reported that with the frame and laptop, there was some pressure but no discomfort.
 Removing the frame also helped him, but we want to note that this removes some of the versatility and utility of this travel backpack.

 Despite this concern, the KotaUL stands out for some forward-thinking elements and its stellar capacity-to-weight ratio.
 It’s well-suited for those looking to travel via plane and then hit the trails (even on overnight backpacking adventures).